AndreasVikke-School/CPH-Business-DBD/Week9/RelationalDatabases/README.md

     - [Database SQL Dump](./SQLDump/Database.sql)
     - [Data SQL Dump](./SQLDump/DataDump.sql)
 3. External level implementation
-    - Vi har lavet vores Views som C# EntityFramework Repositories
+    - We have created our Views as C # EntityFramework Repositories
     - [Pet Repository](./Persistent/Repositories/PetRepository.cs)
     - [Base Repository](./Persistent/Repositories/BaseRepository.cs)
 4. Interface implementation
-    - Vi har brugt .NET Core API til at lave et API som kan vises gennem swagger (Se [How to run](#How-to-run))
+    - We have used the .NET Core API to create an API that can be displayed through swagger (See [How to run](#How-to-run))
     - [Pet API Controller](./Controllers/PetsController.cs)

 ## How to run